Pennsylvania Rental Laws – an Overview of Landlord-Tenant Rights in Pittsburgh

 tenant rights and Pennsylvania Landlord-tenant laws

 Pennsylvania is home to about 12.8 million people.
 Over 30 percent of these individuals are believed to live in rental homes.
-This is great news for landlords in the state who lease their property!
+This is great news for landlords in the state who lease their rental property!

 The landlord-tenant relationship is guided by the statewide landlord-tenant law.
-These state laws indicate the responsibilities and rights of a landlord and resident.
-There are several legal aspects a landlord needs to know.
+These state laws indicate the responsibilities and rights of a Pennsylvania landlord and resident.
+There are several legal aspects a Pennsylvania landlord needs to know.

 Furthermore, Pennsylvania landlord-tenant laws don’t currently include state rent control laws.
 As such, it’s legal for landlords to charge whatever rental price they want.
 This, however, can change in the future.